Healthdirect Free Australian health advice you can count on.

 Summer skin rashes

-There are several different types of skin rashes; here are some that can occur during the summer months.
+There are several different types of skin rashes; here are some that are more likely to happen during summer.

 Heat rash or prickly heat

-Heat rash is caused by a blockage and inflammation of sweat ducts in heat and high humidity, which causes:
+Heat rash or prickly heat is caused by a blockage and inflammation of your sweat ducts.
+This can be made worse by heat and high humidity.
+Heat rash can cause:

 • an irritating itch and prickling sensation